For a better website experience, please confirm you are in:

 Are you trying to review or purchase products for a school based in New York City?

 Kate Gasaway taught middle school math at the Neighborhood House Charter School in Dorchester, MA for six years before joining Curriculum Associates.
-Kate’s professional experience includes writing assessments, analysis, and blog posts for Match Fishtank, an education company that creates and disseminates open-license, standard-aligned curriculum.
+Kate’s professional experience includes writing assessments, analyses, and blog posts for Match Fishtank, an education company that creates and disseminates open-license, standards-aligned curriculum.
 She holds a bachelor’s degree in psychology from the Georgia Institute of Technology and a master’s degree in effective teaching from the Sposato Graduate School of Education.
 Kate is passionate about researching how students learn and tries to use her math powers for good.

 Scaffolding instruction can help educators use math lesson time efficiently and leads to better student outcomes.
 Kate Gasaway shares her experience, the research, and why more questions equal more learning.